 RE and Collective Worship (in fact everything we do!) is based on our core values of respect, thankfulness, peace, friendship, responsibility and compassion.
 The Bible is our source of inspiration.

-Jesus said, "Come, follow me and live your life the way God wants you to"
+Our school's mission is: Jesus said, "Come, follow me and live your life the way God wants you to."

 We hold collective worship every day.
 Worship is in accordance with the Trust Deed of the school and is wholly Christian in character and is based on our Anglican tradition.
 The Rector, Rev Paul Robinson, regularly leads worship including, once per term, a family Eucharist.
 We also enjoy receiving visitors who come into school for worship.
 Worship is a special time of the day when the whole school community can reflect on the important spiritual aspects of life.
 We aim to make our worship relevant and contemporary for our school family.
 Please read our Worship Policy for more details.